 Act reference: FA(Admin)Act section 78A Interest charge-failure to comply with or termination of repayment arrangement

 Termination of the payment arrangement

-- after giving 28 days' notice to the individual of the proposed termination, or
+- after giving 28 days' notice to the debtor of the proposed termination, or

-- without notice, if Centrelink is satisfied that the individual has failed to disclose material information about their true capacity to repay the debt.
+- without notice, if the relevant department is satisfied that the debtor has failed to disclose material information about their true capacity to repay the debt.

-Where a payment arrangement is terminated, to avoid the interest charge being applied to an individual's debt/s, they will have 14 days to either repay the debt and any interest charged, or enter into an acceptable payment arrangement, make a payment under that arrangement and continue to comply with the arrangement.
+Where a payment arrangement is terminated, to avoid the interest charge being applied to a debtor's debt/s, they will have 14 days to either repay the debt and any interest charged, or enter into an acceptable payment arrangement, make a payment under that arrangement and continue to comply with the arrangement.

 Centrelink has discretion not to terminate an arrangement at the request of an individual if Centrelink considers this appropriate.